China's Alibaba tests social shopping with Pinterest clone

-Alibaba Group's social shopping platform Fa Xian (faxian.etao.com), launched on a testing basis four weeks ago, is already luring 60,000 viewers a day.
+Alibaba Group’s social shopping platform Fa Xian (), launched on a testing basis four weeks ago, is already luring 60,000 viewers a day.

 “Over the long run, social commerce in China has the potential to be bigger than the United States,” said Hans Tung, managing director of venture capital firm Qiming Ventures.